AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

 ![image]({{site.url}}/images/devops-2.png)

-So there you see folks, the above coding exercise was very exploratory in nature and documentation is very lean around it (except the reference included earlier).
+So there you see folks, the above coding exercise is still very exploratory in nature and documentation is very lean around it.

-BTW, this post just scratches the surface of Azure DevOps integration relevant to importing Task groups in CI/CD pipelines and needs to be hardened which I'll continue doing on my end.
+BTW, this post just scratches the surface of Azure DevOps integration and definitely needs to be hardened which I'll continue doing on my end.
 Meanwhile in the next post we will try to explore the PowerShell module around this as well.

 So, see you then!!!